xuewuyinhe/QiMeng-PerceptOS/README.md

 ---

-QiMeng-PerceptOS is the successor to AutoOS by the same team.
-Whereas AutoOS performs heuristic static general tuning of Linux kernel compile-time configurations, QiMeng-PerceptOS enables deep semantic-aware tuning tailored to specific workloads(especially when the workload is new and has no documents).
+QiMeng-PerceptOS  performs semantic-aware tuning of Linux kernel compile-time configurations tailored to specific workloads(especially when the workload is new and has no documents).
 This work shifts the optimization paradigm of large models from static open-loop to semantically aware closed-loop, delivering targeted software performance gains.
-Critically, unlike conventional methods that rely solely on numerical feedback (e.g., performance metrics), QiMeng-PerceptOS prioritizes semantic signals.
+Critically, unlike conventional methods that rely solely on numerical feedback (e.g., performance metrics), QiMeng-PerceptOS prioritizes semantic signals（like software stacks）.
 **Our work has been published at ICML 2026.**.